-Joel Garreau is a student of culture, values, and change.
+Joel Garreau is an explorer of culture, values, and change.
+To aid those who follow later, he frequently publishes mental maps.

 Most recently he is the author of Radical Evolution: The Promise and Peril of Enhancing Our Minds, Our Bodies, and What It Means to Be Human, published in 2005 by Doubleday.
 Joel's latest book takes an unprecedented, sometimes alarming, always spellbinding look at the hinge in history at which we have arrived.
 For hundreds of millennia, our technologies have been aimed outward at altering our environment in the fashion of fire, agriculture, or space travel.
 Now, for the first time, we are increasingly aiming inward at modifying our minds, memories, metabolisms, personalities, progeny and possibly our immortal souls.
 Radical Evolution is about altering human nature -- not in some distant tomorrow, but right now, on our watch.